 We found 8 family medicine practitioners near Tar Heel, NC.

-Dr. Theodore Wilson's area of specialization is family medicine.
-Dr. Wilson studied medicine at the University of Toledo College of Medicine.
-His residency was performed at The Toledo Hospital.
+Dr. Theodore Wilson's specialty is family medicine.
+After attending the University of Toledo College of Medicine for medical school, he completed his residency training at The Toledo Hospital.

 Dr. Dwight Hedgepeth specializes in family medicine and practices in Tar Heel, NC and Fayetteville, NC.
 He graduated from the University of North Carolina at Chapel Hill School of Medicine.
-For his residency, Dr. Hedgepeth trained at Moses Cone Health System.
+Dr. Hedgepeth trained at Moses Cone Health System for his residency.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Gender

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.